imagej/imagej.github.io/_pages/Register_Virtual_Stack_Slices.md

 To do so, in the main dialog, you have to check the "Shrinkage constrain" option (see attached window).

 If you check as well the "Advance setup" checkbox from the same dialog, then a new window will appear to select the corresponding parameters to regularize the section shrinkage based on the properties of the transformation.
-If we choose "affine" as registration model, then we will be able to regularize: {% include thumbnail src='/images/pages/RVS regularization params.png' title=' Shrinkage regularization parameters '%}
+If we choose "affine" as registration model, then we will be able to regularize: {% include thumbnail src='/images/pages/RVS regularization params.png' title=' Shrinkage regularization parameters'%}

 -   the {% include wikipedia title='Shear mapping' text='shear'%},
 -   the {% include wikipedia title='Scaling (geometry)' text='scaling'%},